Lauren Brave, MD, Pediatrician

 Sun Exposure

-According to the skin cancer foundation, one blistering sunburn in childhood or adolescence more than doubles a person’s chances of developing melanoma later in life.
-A person’s risk for melanoma also doubles if he or she has had five or more sunburns at any age.
-We are especially at risk for burn considering our high altitude.
+According to the Skin Cancer Foundation, a single blistering sunburn in childhood or adolescence increases a person’s risk of developing melanoma later in life by more than 2 times.
+A person’s risk for melanoma also doubles if they have had five or more sunburns at any age.
+We are especially at risk for burns due to living at high altitude.
 Here are some tips for avoiding sunburn:

-• The best way to avoid sunburn is to cover up with hat, long sleeves, and long pants.
+- Cover up with hat, long sleeves, and long pants

 Heat Safety